-OPTIONAL cmp_truststore, OPTIONAL recipient,
+cmp_truststore, recipient,

-OPTIONAL untrusted, OPTIONAL creds, OPTIONAL digest,
+untrusted, creds, digest, mac,

-OPTIONAL transfer_fn, total_timeout,
+transfer_fn, total_timeout,

-OPTIONAL new_cert_truststore, implicit_confirm);
+new_cert_truststore, implicit_confirm);

 CMPclient_setup_HTTP

 The function CMPclient_setup_HTTP() sets up in the given CMP context the parameters relevant for HTTP transfer.
 As mentioned in section 2, this is only needed if HTTP(S) is used.
 All string parameters are copied and so may be deallocated immediately.
 The optional tls parameter is not copied, so must not be deallocated before invoking CMPclient_finish().